-Have you been arrested and now find yourself facing a theft charge in Virginia?
-Any theft charge, from shoplifting to burglary, robbery, or grand theft, could bring serious consequences, including fines, restitution, and jail time.
+Have you been arrested and now facing a theft charge in Virginia?
+Any theft charge, including shoplifting, burglary, robbery, or grand theft, could bring serious consequences.
+Penalties include fines, restitution, and jail time.

-With penalties this serious, you shouldn’t try to fight the theft charge yourself.
+With penalties this severe, you should not try to fight the theft charge yourself.
 Instead, choose an experienced attorney for theft arrests to help fight for your rights and protect your freedom.

 As a solo Richmond theft defense lawyer, Cody genuinely cares about his clients and works closely with each one, using a hands-on approach to the case.
-You’ll never be handed off to another lawyer; instead, you’ll benefit from working with a theft defense lawyer you know and trust.
+You will never be handed off to another lawyer.
+Instead, you will benefit from working with a theft defense lawyer you know and trust.

-Cody believes that everyone charged with a crime deserves to have their rights protected and is entitled to a skilled defense.
-He will be right beside you throughout the proceedings, answering your questions, addressing your concerns, and fighting hard to have your theft charges reduced or dismissed entirely.
+Cody believes everyone charged with a crime deserves to have their rights protected with a skilled defense.
+He will be beside you throughout the proceedings, answering your questions, addressing your concerns, and fighting hard to reduce or dismiss your theft charges.